Questions? We have answers!

 • Finer details

-• The minimum font size that allows embellishment with varnish is 14 pt
+• The minimum font size that allows embellishment with varnish is 14 pt, and 16 pt for embellishment with metallic foil

 • Partial Varnish graphics must not be thinner than 0.15 mm